LumpyStructure/Web-Portfolio/src/content/projects/project-1.md

 ---
-title: 'Portfolio Website'
+title: Portfolio Website
-description: 'It's the website you're using right now!
-It was created to document all my completed programming projects.'
+description: It's the website you're using right now!
+It was created to document all my completed programming projects.
 image:
     url: '/GitHub.webp'
     alt: 'GitHub wallpaper'